vicky1997/mcdust/docs/source/dustcoagulation.rst

 .. math::

-    m_i <= m_i + m_k.
+    m_i = m_i + m_k.

 Since the mass of the represenative particle :math:`i` increases, to conserve :math:`M_{\mathrm{swarm}}`, :math:`N_i` reduces.
 This is a statistical effect and it can be balanced out with more collisions in the system.
 We refer the user to `Zsom and Dullemond 2008 <https://www.aanda.org/articles/aa/abs/2008/38/aa09921-08/aa09921-08.html>`_ for a detailed discussion.

 Fragmentation & Erosion
 ^^^^^^^^^^^^^^^^^^^^^^^
-When the collision exceeds the fragmentation velocity it fragments.
+When the collision exceeds the fragmentation velocity the representative particle fragments.
 But there are two ways depending on the mass ratio between the particles.
 If two similar sized particles collide, then this leads to a catastrophic fragmentation of both the particles which we term as fragmentation.
-But when a small particle collides with a larger particle, a catastrophic fragmentation is unlikely and the likely event is that the small particle chips of a piece of the large particle.
+But when a small particle collides with a larger particle, a catastrophic fragmentation is unlikely and the likely event is that the small particle fragments and chips off a piece of the large particle.
 We term such an event as erosion.
 The threshold for the mass ratio between the particles can be set with the :code:`erosion_mass_ratio` parameter in the :code:`setup.par` file.
 The default value is set to 10.
-We assume that in the case of erosion that mass excavated by the small particle is equal to the small particle.
+We assume that the eroded mass is equal to the mass of the small particle.

-For both the cases, there are a distribution of fragments as a result and this distribution can be given by,
+For both the cases, there is a distribution of fragments as a result and this distribution is given by,

 .. math::

     n(m)dm \propto m^\gamma dm,

-where :math:`\gamma = - \frac{11}{6}` is a parameter arrived from collisional models such as `Dohanyi 1969 <https://ui.adsabs.harvard.edu/abs/1969JGR....74.2531D/abstract>`_ .
+where :math:`\gamma = - \frac{11}{6}` is a parameter derived from collisional models such as `Dohanyi 1969 <https://ui.adsabs.harvard.edu/abs/1969JGR....74.2531D/abstract>`_ .

-In the case of a full fragmentation, the largest mass of the fragment is the mass of the largest collider and in the case of erosion, the largest fragment has the mass of the smallest collider.
+In the case of catastrophic fragmentation, the largest mass of the fragment is the mass of the largest collider and in the case of erosion, the largest fragment has the mass of the smallest collider.

 Collision Optimization
 ++++++++++++++++++++++